Form and Function

 In the 1920s, a New England dog racing enthusiast obtained some good specimens, and began to breed the traditional Malamutes.
 As the breed’s reputation grew, some were chosen to help Admiral Byrd in his 1933 trek to the South Pole.
 During World War II, the Malamute was once again called into service, this time to serve as freight haulers, pack animals, and search-and-rescue dogs.
 In 1935, the breed received AKC recognition and began a new phase as an imposing show dog and loyal pet.

 The Alaskan Malamute is powerful, independent, strong willed, and fun loving.
 Given the dog’s history as a sled dog,

-The Alaskan malamute loves cold weather.
-She can run for miles and needs to have adequate exercise every day, either in the form of a long walk on leash or the opportunity to run or mush.
-She does better inside during warm weather.
-Her coat needs brushing once or twice a week, more often when shedding.
+The Alaskan Malamute loves cold weather, and especially loves the snow.
+They can run for miles and need to have adequate exercise every day, either in the form of a long walk on leash or the opportunity to run.
+The coat needs brushing once or twice a week, more when shedding.

 - Occasionally seen: gastric torsion, hemeralopia, polyneuropathy, seizures